Linguistics

 reng@rice.edu

-The Rice Linguistics Department is the home of an active community of scholars with a wide range of interests.
+The Department of Linguistics is the home of an active community of scholars with a wide range of interests.
 Broadly defined, the department adopts a functional, usage-based approach to language and linguistic theory.
 A number of recurrent themes emerge in faculty research and the degree programs offered: in-depth investigation of languages, coupled with the search for cross-linguistic generalization; the effects of semantics, language-in-use, sociocultural factors, and other functional influences that motivate and constrain linguistic form; grounding of theories in solid empirical data of many sorts; an interest in the relation between language and mind; and interest in discourse and social/communicative interaction more generally.
 These interests lead to intensive research activity in empirically well-supported theoretical and descriptive linguistics:

-• typology and language universals
+- typology and language universals,

-• field studies in American Indian, Australian, Austronesian, African, and other languages
+- field studies in American Indian, Australian, Austronesian, African, and other languages,

-• phonetics and speech processing
+- phonetics and speech processing,

-• language change and grammaticization
+- language change and grammaticization.

 Chair